ibm-satellite/academy-labs/aws/aws-access-roks-inet.md

 # Access OpenShift Console via public Internet

-Per default the AWS Satellite location is registered with DNS using private IP addresses of the EC2 hosts assigned to control plane.
-The same is true for the OpenShift Cluster NLB hostname DNS entries.
+Per default the AWS Satellite location is registered with DNS using private IP addresses of the EC2 hosts assigned to the Satellite **control plane** hosts.
+The same is true for the OpenShift Cluster NLB hostname DNS entries, which also contain private IP addresses.
+This exercise will make the Satellite based OpenShift Cluster Consoloe accessible over the internet.
 For more information on that topic read the documentation please:
 <https://cloud.ibm.com/docs/openshift?topic=openshift-access_cluster#sat_public_access>

-This exercise will make the Satellite based OpenShift Cluster Consoloe accessible over the internet.

 Review your location and create a table in a text editor of choice containing hostnames and private IPs of Control Plane and ROKS workernodes.
 We need those values in our next steps.